Frequently Asked Questions

 What is the tuition for BYOV?

 Tuition is determined each year as part of our annual budgeting process, and rates are announced in June for the upcoming season.
 Tuition is graduated according to ensemble.
-Tuition rates for the 2019-2020 season can be found on the members section of our website.
+Tuition rates for the current season can be found on the members section of our website.

 At BYOV, we are committed to serving and educating all eligible orchestral players, regardless of their ability to pay.
 If your student passes an audition successfully, you may apply for financial aid during our online registration process.
 We offer full and partial scholarships, and opportunities for work study.
 These are given out based on financial need.

 What is the time commitment and attendance policy?

 BYOV ensembles rehearse on Monday and Tuesday evenings during the school year.
 Our current rehearsal locations are Norview High School (Symphony and Concert Orchestras) and Norview Middle School ( String Orchestra and Junior Strings) on Monday evenings.
 The Concert Band and Wind Symphony rehearse on Tuesday evenings at Great Bridge Middle School.

 Rehearsal length varies by group, from one hour (Junior Strings) to 2.5 hours (Symphony).

 Junior Strings and Concert Band normally perform two to three concerts per season.
 String Orchestra three times per season; Concert Orchestra four performances per season, Wind Symphony twice per season, and Symphony Orchestra four to five per season.
 Special collaborations, outreach concerts, trips, tours, and other events vary by season.